January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

-Working with a private equity fund will require a great deal of preparation and diligence to say the least.
+Working with a private equity fund will require a great deal of preparation and diligence, to say the least.
 At the point in which private equity gets involved, the finances of the business will be the central component, so the founder knowing the numbers inside and out will be critical since private equity is less focused on the vision and more focused on the numbers, that may not necessarily align with the business growth.

-First it’s important to acknowledge that raising capital is a difficult, demoralizing, and long process — that sometimes ends with no payout.
+First, it's important to acknowledge that raising capital is a difficult, demoralizing, and long process — that sometimes ends with no payout.
 So before raising capital, founders should spend a good amount of time and energy asking themselves whether they really need to raise capital.
 If the answer is yes, they should also explore raising all types of capital, things apart from equity financing, from potential investors with private investments to financial institutions, including financing options like small business administration loans.

-With that said, here are the advantages and disadvantages of raising the three main types of private investment that a startup would likely seek.
+With that said, here are the advantages and disadvantages of raising the three main financing options of private investment that a startup would likely seek.

 Advantages of working with friends and family

 The structure of the investment will also likely be simpler than the structure of an investment obtained through more formal means.
-Founders borrowing from friends and family don’t have to worry about long, complicated applications like they would with large financial institutions.
+Founders borrowing from friends and family don't have to worry about long, complicated applications like they would with large financial institutions.

 Disadvantages of working with friends and family

 However, despite those advantages, there are many reasons why an entrepreneur may not want to invest with friends and family members and focus more on traditional financing options like equity financing, or even looking into small business administration loans.

-The number one reasons?
+The number one reason?
 Introducing large sums of money into a relationship that was previously entirely personal has the potential to ruin that relationship.

-That’s a particularly big risk if a startup fails — as most do — and investors lose all of their investment.
-It’s important for founders to be very clear about the potential for loss when investment money from friends and family.
+That's a particularly big risk if a startup fails — as most do — and investors lose all of their investment.
+It's important for founders (and small business owners) to be very clear about the potential for loss when accepting business funding and investment money from friends and family.

 Venture capitalists, for example, typically invest in startups in fields that they are familiar with.
-Having that kind of knowledge on board is a huge advantage for any new company.
+Having that kind of knowledge on board is a huge advantage for any new company looking for private funding.

 Advantages of working with angel investors

-One big advantage of working with angel investors is the fact that they are often more willing to take a bigger risk than traditional financing institutes, like banks.
+One big advantage of working with angel investors is the fact that they are often more willing to take a bigger risk than traditional financial institutions, like banks.

-Additionally, while the angel investor is taking a bigger risk than a bank might, the founder is taking a smaller risk, as angel investments typically don’t have to be paid back if the startup fails.
+Additionally, while the angel investor is taking a bigger risk than a bank might, the founder is taking a smaller risk, as private funding from angel investments typically doesn't have to be paid back if the startup fails.